luangjokaj/wordpressify/README.md

 A development server for PHP based in Node.
 Powered by BrowserSync.
 - **AUTO-RELOAD**
 Watches for all your changes and reloads in real-time.
-- **STYLES**
+- **CSS**
-Styles pre-processors: PostCSS or Scss with sourcemaps.
+Preprocessors: PostCSS or Sass with sourcemaps.
 - **JAVASCRIPT ES6**
 Babel compiler for writing next generation JavaScript.
 - **EXTERNAL LIBRARIES**
 Easy import for external JavaScript libraries and npm scripts.
 - **CUSTOMIZABLE**
-Flexible build customization, managed by Gulp tasks.
+Flexible build customization, managed by gulp tasks.

 # 1. Installing Node